MastodonC/kixi.heimdall/README.md

 openssl rsa -pubout -in auth_privkey.pem -out auth_pubkey.pem
 ```

 These should be moved to the resources/ folder.
-Ensure the that the key names in match those in `resources/conf.edn` under `:auth-conf`.
+Ensure the that the key names match those in `resources/conf.edn` under `:auth-conf`.

 There should also be a configuration file in the home directory called `.secrets.edn` , with following structure: